Microphone speech streaming recognition using the API v3

 The possible causes include:

-• The script is run in the terminal embedded in an IDE.
-This terminal might have no microphone access.
+• The script is run in the terminal embedded into an IDE.
+This terminal may not have microphone access.
 Run the script in an external terminal.

 • The script is run on macOS and the terminal is not allowed to access the microphone.
-Open the system settings of the OS and make sure the terminal has the appropriate access permission.
+Open the OS settings and make sure the terminal has the appropriate access permission.

 • The microphone is not enabled.